The Benefits of Income Protection and Unemployment Insurance

 Mortgage Payment Protection Insurance

-Also shortened to MPPI, mortgage protection insurance pays out a tax free monthly sum that is used to help meet your mortgage repayments as well as associated costs such as life and / or home insurance.
+Mortgage protection life insurance pays out a tax free monthly sum that is used to help meet your mortgage repayments as well as associated costs such as life and / or home insurance.

 Loan Payment Protection Insurance